RickyFoots/Kyonin/Planet/Golarion/Cities/Avalant-Aquos/Avalant Locations/Shops/Tim and Son's Bait and Tackle.md

-Among the best put together buildings in all of [[Planet/Golarion/Cities/Avalant-Aquos/Avalant]], being that it's one of the few buildings that sits upright and has a working door, not to mention its baby blue paint job.
+Among the best put together buildings in all of [[Avalant]], being that it's one of the few buildings that sits upright and has a working door, not to mention its baby blue paint job.
 Run by [[Tim Openfauna]] and his son [[Flint Openfauna]]

 ---